evansnicholas/field-to-fabric-hilo-fork/README.md

 3. Prepare_3-D and laser cutting
 4. Build_HILO Spinning Machine
 5. Download_HILO App
-6. Connect_Arduino
-7. Documentation_HILO Software
+6. Connect_HILO Spinning Machine & App
 8. How to start?

 What is the status quo of this project?